OSGeo/PROJ/docs/source/development/reference/datatypes.rst

 .. c:type:: PJ_AREA

+    .. versionadded:: 6.0.0

     Opaque object describing an area in which a transformation is performed.

-    .. note:: This object is not fully implemented yet.
-It is to be used with :c:func:`proj_create_crs_to_crs` to select the best transformation
-              between the two input coordinate reference systems.
+    It is used with :c:func:`proj_create_crs_to_crs` to select the best transformation between the two input coordinate reference systems.

 2 dimensional coordinates
 --------------------------------------------------------------------------------